BenFradet/allumette/README.md

 ### Build and dependencies

-Part of the codebase makes use of the `generic_const_exprs` experimental feature so it requires nightly.
+Part of the codebase makes use of the `generic_const_exprs` and `trait_alias` experimental features so it requires nightly.

 The set of dependencies is otherwise pretty limited:
 - `proptest` for property-based testing